scaleoutsystems/fedn/examples/mnist-keras/README.rst

 FEDn Project: Keras/Tensorflow (MNIST)
 -------------------------------------------

-This is a TF/Keras version of the Quickstart Tutorial (PyTorch) FEDn Project.
+This is a TF/Keras version of the PyTorch Quickstart Tutorial.
 For a step-by-step guide, refer to that tutorial.

    **Note: We recommend all new users to start by following the Quickstart Tutorial: https://fedn.readthedocs.io/en/latest/quickstart.html**